zype/zype.github.io/platform_docs/videos.md

 <hr id="6">

 ## Adding videos from a Vimeo Channel, Group or User
-We're happy to provide you with a simple and powerful for importing your Vimeo videos to the Zype Platform.
+We're happy to provide you with a simple and powerful tool for importing your Vimeo videos to the Zype Platform.
 Below are the steps for grabbing your videos, no matter where they exist in Vimeo.

 **Step 1:**